Web Development Blog

 • This solution does not make the website light-weight because all elements on your website are still loaded.
 However, it does look neater and cleaner because many elements are hidden via CSS using display: none.

-• The ideal solution is to develop a special version of the website for iPhone and essentially reduces the bandwidth required to load the website.
+• The ideal solution is to develop a special version of the website for iPhone using mobile detection script and essentially reduces the bandwidth required to load the website on mobile devices.

-9 Responses to "Making a website iPhone-friendly using CSS"
+10 thoughts on “Making a website iPhone-friendly using CSS

 If you want to redirect your visitors to a different address/domain based on what browsers they are using, you can use this mobile user agent detection script: http://detectmobilebrowsers.mobi/